cburnette/boxr/README.md

 ```

 ### A quick example
 Before diving into detailed documentation, let's take a look at how to accomplish a simple task with Boxr.
-This script will find the id of a specific folder given its path, upload a file to that folder, and create an open shared link to that file.
+This script will find a specific folder given its path, upload a file to that folder, and create an open shared link to that file.
 ```ruby
 require 'boxr'